Avera eCARE ICU

 - FDA approved RNK Stethoscope that delivers in-band, HD-audio for easy sharing of heart and lung sounds

 Currently, eCARE Consult connects 150 rural sites with 31 different specialties, conducting more than 11,000 clinic visits in the last year. eCARE Consult services have saved $1 million in patient expenses, 6 million miles of travel, and more than 100,000 hours in patient travel time.

 #1 in Access to Telemedicine

-In a recent Telemedicine and e-Health journal study, South Dakota was ranked number #1 in the nation in providing telemedicine services to Medicare beneficiaries.
-Avera eConsult, is instrumental in providing the nation’s best access to telemedicine and removes significant access barriers for patients.
+In a recent Telemedicine and e-Health journal study, South Dakota was ranked number #1 in the nation for providing telemedicine services to Medicare beneficiaries. eCARE Consult is instrumental in providing the nation’s best access to telemedicine and removes significant access barriers for patients.

-The ePharmacy team at eCARE provides around the clock access to clinical pharmacy services for inpatients and outpatients. ePharmacy reviews an average of 55,000 orders per month.
 Over the last year the average turnaround time for a pharmacy order review (STAT and routine) was 17 minutes.
 Within that order time, orders were verified, and reviewed with 99.9% accuracy.
 The pharmacy team undergo clinical and electronic medical record (EMR) competency assessments annually.

 Avera eCARE Senior care uses telemedicine to support geriatric-led healthcare through innovative programs including Geriatric Services, Long Term Care and Medical Directorship.
 These services improve access to health care while enhancing the quality of care and quality of life for those needing specific geriatric care. eCARE Senior Care consists of a team of board-certified geriatricians, along with other geriatric health care professionals.
 Current programs offered by eCARE Senior Care include Geriatric Services, Long Term Care and Medical Directorship.